 Going in and pharmaceutically manhandling your cholesterol synthesizing equipment is one thing; eating real food and exercising, resulting in possible alterations to your lipid profile, is another.
 We don’t set out to force your blood lipids into submission, but lifestyle changes that happen to change them for “the better” are usually a good thing.
 Fasting brings potent changes to blood lipids in an “organic” way – you’re just letting your machinery do its thing on its own – and this is probably a very good thing.

-The notion of IF reducing cancer incidence and improving survival is compelling, but little evidence in humans exists.
-Ketogenic diets may also offer exciting potential for cancer patients, and both IF diets and ketogenic diets share something: fat (either dietary or from your own adipose tissue) as primary fuel sources.
-But, while ketosis isn’t exactly desirable or optimal as a lifelong dietary regimen, IF is sustainable, simple, and can be integrated into your current diet.
+While you might not want to be in a constant state of ketosis, intermittent fasting is sustainable, simple, and can be integrated into your current diet.
 As of now, most of the evidence for IF’s protective effects against cancer exist in animal trials, mostly using mice.
 Still, fasting seems to confer so many other benefits that working it into your life for its anti-cancer potential is probably worth it.
 Some of the evidence:

-Some researchers are speculating, based on substantial evidence, that fasting before and during cancer treatment should result in reduced morbidity, better tolerance of chemotherapies, and higher cure rates.
-This is refreshing news.
+Some researchers are speculating, based on substantial evidence, that fasting before and during cancer treatment should result in reduced morbidity, better tolerance of chemotherapies, and higher cure rates.11 This is refreshing news.
 A preliminary study12 in human cancer patients found that fasting during chemotherapy reduced the negative side effects of the treatment.
 The authors are quick to point out that the results are in no way a prescription for fasting in chemotherapy patients and that controlled trials are needed to change official recommendations, but that doesn’t mean you – the individual – can’t experiment.

 Fasting doesn’t cause your brain tissue to waste away, contrary to what some people will tell you.
 It’s actually good for brain health.
-Any dietary restriction tends to increase neuronal plasticity and promote neurogenesis, but it was IF that had the greatest effect (with the fewest downsides).
-Another study of mice found that meal frequency impacts neuronal health.
-That is, mice who ate larger meals more infrequently saw greater increases in brain and overall bodily health.
-Still another study found that IF was beneficial for peripheral nerve function in mice by promoting the maintenance of the neuronal pathways responsible for locomotor performance.
-It’s almost like this stuff just puts your brain in repair, or maintenance mode.
+Any dietary restriction tends to increase neuronal plasticity and promote neurogenesis, but it was IF that had the greatest effect (with the fewest downsides).14 Another study of mice found that meal frequency impacts neuronal health.15 That is, mice who ate larger meals more infrequently saw greater increases in brain and overall bodily health.
+Still another study found that IF was beneficial for peripheral nerve function in mice by promoting the maintenance of the neuronal pathways responsible for locomotor performance.16 It’s almost like this stuff just puts your brain in repair, or maintenance mode.

-Fasting turns on autophagy (most studies nowadays treat this as common knowledge), which is the process by which cells recycle waste material, eliminate or downregulate wasteful processes, and repair themselves.
+Fasting turns on autophagy (most studies nowadays treat this as common knowledge17), which is the process by which cells recycle waste material, eliminate or downregulate wasteful processes, and repair themselves.
 Why is autophagy so important?
-It’s required to maintain muscle mass, and inhibiting it induces atrophy of adult skeletal muscle.
-It reduces the negative effects of aging20 and reduces the incidence and progression of aging-related diseases.
+It’s required to maintain muscle mass18, and inhibiting it induces atrophy of adult skeletal muscle.19 It reduces the negative effects of aging20 and reduces the incidence and progression of aging-related diseases.
 In fact, researchers have determined that autophagy is the essential aspect of the anti-aging mechanism of fasting.21

 Mental Well-being and Clarity

 Overall, fasting just seems right.
 It’s like a reset button for your entire body, presumably across a large spectrum of maladies and dysfunctions.
 It puts your body into repair mode – at the cellular level – and it can restore normal hormonal function in the obese or overweight.
 Now, you don’t have to fast, but it’s definitely something to consider.